 The dashboard also links each graph to one or more of the United Nation’s Sustainable Development Goals (SDGs) and specific targets.
 SDGs seek to end poverty, protect the planet, and ensure that all people enjoy peace and prosperity.
 SDGs will be achieved by promoting inclusive, equitable, safe, and sustainable societies.
 The SDGs confront issues, identify root problems, and set objectives to leave no one behind as we transform communities and nations into places where everyone can live and prosper.

-Data Boundaries, Maps, Fact Sheets, Stories, and More
+Data Boundaries, Maps, and Immigration Matters Stories

 Access to Additional Immigration Data